 From both apartments you can reach a large terrace, 100 square meters (about 1,076 square feet) large, which has been divided in two by flower boxes; one part for each apartment.
 Each apartment has its own furnished area with a table, chairs, umbrella, and deck chairs.
 Besides, you also have the possibility of sharing the barbecue and the outdoor shower.

 The terrace is 100 square meters (1076 square feet) large.
 It is equipped with a table, chairs, deck chairs and an external shower.
-Here you will also find a portable barbecue.
 From the terrace you will enjoy a marvelous view of the sea and of the coast of Amalfi.
 You will share the terrace with the other guests staying at the complex, and there will be an area reserved for your exclusive use.

 You will be able to enter the living room from the corridor.
 The floor is paved with lucid sky-blue majolica tiles.
 The furnishings are elegant.
-The furnishings include a divan that unfolds into a double bed and a divan bed for one guest.
+The furnishings include a divan that unfolds into a double bed.
 There is a small fireplace made of bricks.
 The dining table can accommodate six guests.
 In this room you will find a satellite television.
 From the living room you will be able to enter the balcony with a view of the sea and of the coastline through two double-glazed French doors.
 The room is equipped with an air conditioning/heating unit.